Let It Enfold You: Music and lyrics

+Zablocki said the album's opening track "Tie Her Down" is a "sort of in the middle of the 'pop-hard' mix", and is followed by the groove-orientated arena rock song "Lady in a Blue Dress".
+"You're Cute When You Scream" incorporates metal guitar riffs, mixing in the sound of Iron Maiden.
 "Buried a Lie", another arena rock song, is the poppiest-sounding track on the album.
-It talks about the protagonist's deceased girlfriend in a manner akin to CSI: Crime Scene Investigation.
 The song is followed by one of the group's harder-sounding numbers, "Bite to Break Skin", which Zablocki saw as a progression from the From the Depths of Dreams song "Bloody Romance".
 "Rum Is for Drinking, Not for Burning" features harmonized metal guitar solos from both Miller and Zablocki.
-"Slow Dance" is a ballad that contains lines from the Dao De Jing.
-Nielsen explained he was fascinated with Daoism for a period and wrote the song to explain what it is, specifically "the idea of living a pacifist path".
 "Choke on This", "NJ Falls Into the Atlantic" and "Angela Baker and My Obsession with Fire" all incorporate crowd participation parts, at the start or at the halfway point.
-"Irony of Dying on Your Birthday" was inspired by the works of mythologist Joseph Campbell.
 "Martini Kiss" is the last harder-edged song as it concludes the album.